herrbert74/herrbert74.github.io/_posts/2024-05-22-caching-strategies-in-android.markdown

     Network->>Repo: Success
 ```

-### Network First
+### Network First (aka stale-if-error)

 We make a network request first, and only in case the network fails we go to the cache.
+Similar to [HTTP RFC 5861 stale-if-error][rfc5861].

 ```mermaid
 sequenceDiagram